kamalgirdher/jenkins-tutorials/Tutorial9/README.md

         }
         stage('Release to prod') {
             steps {
-                bat 'echo Releasing to prod'
+                sh 'echo Releasing to prod'
             }
         }
     }